gianluca-isgro/knowage-for-dashboards/UserManual.md

 ![Knowage 2](/screenshots/UserManualImages/ka2.PNG)

-3. A list of datasets will be loaded, input your component code into the **search** field to filter the list (i.e. "G2").
+3. A list of datasets will be loaded, input your component code into the **search** field to filter the list (i.e. "G1").
+This funtionality will be very useful during the endpoint customization process.

 ![Knowage 3](/screenshots/UserManualImages/ka3.PNG)